tomhea/os_zero/README.md

 Now all of my testing functions are implemented, documented and tested.
 The other sysXXX functions aren't tested, but I still stop for a second to celebrate, and call the current os: The `tested_test_funcsos`.

+I continue with jumping to 0x80002400, the start of the sys tests.
+I decided that when this part ends, it will jump to 0x80010000, the start of the actual code to run (the assembler).

 #### Globals / Syscalls added:
 - `assert_test_success() -> None` - `sys1D0` JUMPER (modifies a0, relies on `s1==1`).
 - `assert_test_failure() -> None` - `sys1E0` JUMPER (modifies a0, relies on `s1==1`).